RDel-Medico/Wolfenstein/README.md

 ### Installing

 Once you have Open JDK 17 you can install the .zip file and extract it.
-Then you can choose according to your OS and in capacity of your pc the version you want:
+You can also use this website to install only 1 directory of this repository : https://download-directory.github.io/ Then you can choose according to your OS and in capacity of your pc the version you want:

 * For Linux :